In this Fundrise review, you’ll learn how to get Real Estate exposure without having to put down a large amount of

 Fundrise packs a lot of features that make it a suitable choice for interested real estate investors.
 In terms of functionality, here are a few areas where Fundrise shines.

-- Fundrise can cater to all kinds of investors
+- Fundrise caters to all kinds of investors

 Many online real-estate investment platforms are exclusive to accredited investors.
 As defined in the U.S securities law, these are investors who have a net worth of more than $1 million excluding their home’s value.

 Investors who acquire $200,000 in annual income are also considered accredited investors.
 For joint income, the threshold is at $300,000.

 This restriction is not present in Fundrise.
 Literally, anyone (given the right age and citizenship) can opt-in on the service and start investing in real estate.
 This makes Fundrise one of the only viable options for many investors who are looking to get into real estate.

 - Fundrise offers flexible pricing and features